Bilateral investment treaty

 Most BITs grant investments—made by an investor of one Contracting State in the territory of the other—a number of guarantees, which typically include fair and equitable treatment, protection from expropriation, free transfer of means and full protection and security.
 The distinctive feature of many BITs is that they allow for an alternative dispute resolution mechanism, whereby an investor whose rights under the BIT have been violated could have recourse to international arbitration, often under the auspices of the International Centre for Settlement of Investment Disputes (ICSID), rather than suing the host State in its own courts.
 This process is called investor-state dispute settlement (ISDS).

 The world's first BIT was signed on November 25, 1959 between Pakistan and Germany.
 There are currently more than 2500 BITs in force, involving most countries in the world. and in recent years, the number of bilateral investment treaties and preferential trade agreements, in particular, has grown at a torrid pace; practically every country is a member of at least one.
 Influential capital exporting states usually negotiate BITs on the basis of their own "model" texts (such as the Indian or U.S. model BIT).
 Environmental provisions have also become increasingly common in international investment agreements, like BITs.
 As part of the effort to reform substantive standards of investment protection, states have sought to introduce the right to regulate into their new BITs.

+A BIT may also provide for lists of excluded industries which the parties agree will not be covered by the BIT.